heptarch/heptarch.github.io/drafts/demon.md

 then another, in flickering whips of light, and ingests them before they can heal.
-Twelve break off from the swarm and dance in jagged, unpredictable vectors into an icosahedron surrounding the the largest.
-Whips travel inward, and with ritual slowness, the planetoids converge symmetrically, folding up space around their quarry, like a letter sealed and despatched to the future.
+Twelve break off from the swarm and dance in jagged, unpredictable vectors to form an icosahedron surrounding the largest. travel inward, and with ritual slowness, the planetoids converge symmetrically, folding up space around their quarry, like a letter sealed and despatched to the future.